 These options are assessed and therefore will contribute as a formal part of your degree.

-Throughout the academic year, your placement coordinators Dr Sebastien Perrier (industrial placements) and Dr Scott Habershon (ERASMUS and overseas placements), are your contact points and they will help you with the application process, getting you prepared for your internship, will keep in touch with you throughout your period in industry or at the exchange academic institution, and will coordinate assessment of your work (if applicable).
-In addition we have a specialist careers consultant for Warwick Chemistry, Mr. Charlie Cunningham, who will help you build your career portfolio and cv.
+Throughout the academic year, your placement coordinators Sebastien Perrier (industrial placements) and Gabriele Sosso (ERASMUS and overseas placements), are your contact points and they will help you with the application process, getting you prepared for your internship, will keep in touch with you throughout your period in industry or at the exchange academic institution, and will coordinate assessment of your work (if applicable).
+In addition we have a specialist careers consultant for Warwick Chemistry, Charlie Cunningham, who will help you build your career portfolio and CV.

 We give BSc students the opportunity to source a short industrial placement between April and June to replace the laboratory classes that the students at Warwick take during the summer term.
 Dedicated assistance from a placement and careers support team is available to help you find an employer.
 If you take this module you must write a 5000-word project report during your placement; your performance will also be assessed by your industrial supervisor.
 These two components make up the final grade for the placement, worth 25% of the year, which counts towards the final degree result.